nuccinc/distributed-computing/README.md

 *If the script errors out after installing Docker, run it again in a new login shell that recognizes your user as a member of the `docker` group, and you should be squared away.*

-#### RPM-based platforms, please refer to [the official Docker documentation](https://docs.docker.com/install/) for installing Docker for your particular OS:
+#### RPM-based distros, please refer to [the official Docker documentation](https://docs.docker.com/install/) for installing Docker for your particular OS:

 I am currently working to build these distros into [The Almost Universal Docker Installer](https://github.com/phx/dockerinstall), which is used by [`quickstart.sh`](quickstart.sh).